Esteves31/Esteves31/README.md

 ## Hi!
 I am Matheus Esteves!

-I'm a student at Unifesp (University of São Paulo) studyng about computer science and game development.
+I'm a student at Unifesp (University of São Paulo) studyng about computer science and software development.

-- 📖 Studyng Game Design, Game Development and C++ Development.
+- 📖 Studyng software development with C++ and C#.
 - 🥇 Seeking constancy and improving my tech skills and soft skills.
 - ⚡ Fun fact: my passion for games brought me into the world of technology.

 My portfolio: [https://esteves31.github.io/MyPortfolio/](https://esteves31.github.io/MyPortfolio/)

-My Itch.io page: [https://ghost-31.itch.io](https://ghost-31.itch.io)

 ## 📊 Stats